 Flux Cored Arc Welding (FCAW) is a semi-automatic or automatic welding process where the consumable electrode has a flux core and continuously gets fed.
 The necessary process to eliminate atmospheric contamination depends on the material in the flux core.
 For example, in one type of Flux Cored Arc Welding (FCAW), the core contains flux and other materials that produce a shielding gas during the welding process, preventing contamination by protecting the welding arc.
 And in the different types of Flux Cored Arc Welding, an external shielding gas source is supplied to protect the weld pool from oxidation.

 Flux Cored Arc Welding (FCAW) is portable, highly productive, and produces high-quality welds.
 Therefore, the employment opportunities for a certified welding technician in Flux Cored Arc Welding (FCAW) from a welding tech school are high due to the requirements of this technology in the construction industry due to the portability, ease, and flexibility of operations.

-There are plenty of exciting and lucrative job prospects for a fresher or industry professional with a Welding Certification from the best welding schools in the U.S. that will help establish them in the industry and provide sustainable employment.
+There are plenty of exciting and lucrative job prospects for a fresher or industry professional with a Welding Certification from the best welding schools in the U.S. will help establish them in the industry and provide sustainable employment.
 According to Syndicate PayScale Data, the average annual starting salary for a professional welder ranges from $54,000 to $71,000.
-It exponentially increases with the years of experience, whereas an experienced, qualified welding technician can earn $100,000 annually.
+It exponentially increases with years of experience, whereas an experienced, qualified welding technician can earn $100,000 annually.